Lucy Lawless

 She landed leading roles in the horror films "Locusts" and "Vampire Bats" (both released in 2005).
 In 2007, she played the main role of Tanya Austin in the film "Football Wives."

-Lawless named her favorite role as Lucretia in the series "Spartacus: Blood and Sand" and "Spartacus: Gods of the Arena," for which she was awarded the Saturn Award and a prize at the Monte Carlo Television Festival as the Best Actress in a TV Series.
+Lawless has called her favorite role Lucretia from "Spartacus: Blood and Sand" and "Spartacus: Gods of the Arena," earning her both a Saturn Award and Best Actress honors at the Monte Carlo Television Festival.

 Spartacus: Blood and Sand - Lucretia

-Lucille was also awarded the iHorror Awards as the Best Actress in a Horror Series for "Ash vs Evil Dead."
+She also won an iHorror Award for Best Actress in a Horror Series for "Ash vs Evil Dead."

 Lucy Lawless Talks Her Role & Nudity In Spartacus At Comic-Con

-In 2019, Lawless acted as a producer and played the lead role in the crime drama "My Life Is Murder."
-During the lockdown, she and actress Renee O'Connor organized an online marathon for fans of the film "Xena: Warrior Princess" with discussions and chat interactions.
+In 2019, Lawless both produced and starred in the crime drama "My Life Is Murder."
+During the pandemic lockdown, she and actress Renee O'Connor organized an online "Xena: Warrior Princess" marathon for fans, complete with discussions and live chat interactions.

 Personal Life of Lucy Lawless

-Lucille was in her senior year when she fell in love with her peer, Garth Lawless.
-The young couple decided to travel the world, taking odd jobs along the way.
+Lucy was in her senior year when she fell in love with classmate Garth Lawless.
+The young couple decided to travel the world together, picking up odd jobs along the way.

-While at an Australian mining site, the couple decided to get married.
-They worked at a gold mining company for several months until they learned that Lucy was expecting a child.
+While working at an Australian mining site, the couple decided to tie the knot.
+They worked at a gold mining company for several months until they discovered Lucy was pregnant.
 Returning to Auckland, she gave birth to their daughter Daisy in July 1988.

-The relationship between the young spouses began to deteriorate when Lucy started actively acting in films.
-After she landed the lead role in the TV series about Xena, Garth insisted on a divorce.
+The young couple's relationship began to strain when Lucy started pursuing her acting career more seriously.
+After she scored the lead role in the Xena TV series, Garth pushed for a divorce.

-In 1998, Lawless remarried—to executive producer Robert Tapert.
+In 1998, Lawless found love again, marrying executive producer Robert Tapert.
 They have two sons: Julius Robert Bay and Judah Miro.
-The actress carefully guards her private life and rarely shares photos or information shedding light on this aspect of her life.
-It is only known that Lawless prefers family comfort and time with her husband and children over acting ambitions.
+The actress keeps her private life under wraps, rarely sharing photos or details about her family.
+What we do know is that Lawless values family time with her husband and children over her acting career.

-Additionally, Lucy became an activist for Greenpeace and, along with like-minded people, fights for environmental cleanliness.
-Once, she and fellow Greenpeace activists occupied an oil drilling ship, demanding to leave the Chukchi Sea alone, where new drilling was planned.
-For this action, the activists were arrested and sentenced to 120 hours of community service.
+Lucy's also become a passionate Greenpeace activist, joining forces with fellow environmentalists to fight for a cleaner planet.
+In one bold move, she and fellow Greenpeace activists occupied an oil drilling ship, demanding they stay out of the Chukchi Sea where new drilling was planned.
+The stunt landed the activists in jail, and they were sentenced to 120 hours of community service.

 Lucy Lawless Now

-In 2024, the actress made her debut as a documentary director with a film about war photojournalist Margaret Mott titled "Never Look Away".
+In 2024, the actress stepped behind the camera for the first time, directing a documentary about war photojournalist Margaret Mott titled "Never Look Away."

-The version of events, in which the central character Ashur is portrayed by Nick Tarabay, involves the Battle of Vesuvius.
-His character miraculously survived and was tasked with killing Spartacus and suppressing the uprising in exchange for the House of Batiatus.
+In this version, Nick Tarabay's Ashur takes center stage in the Battle of Vesuvius storyline.
+His character somehow survived and gets tasked with taking down Spartacus and crushing the rebellion in exchange for the House of Batiatus.
 Alongside Lawless, the series stars Graham McTavish, Tenika Davis, and Jamaika Vaughn.

 Interesting Facts

-• As a child, Lucy Lawless dreamed of a singing career.
+• Growing up, Lucy Lawless had her heart set on becoming a singer.
 She was just ten years old when she was invited to play the lead role in a school musical.
-The success inspired Lucy so much that she decided to study opera at the University of Auckland after school.
-Although music became just a hobby for her, Lawless performs at concerts, recorded the album Come To Mama Lucy Lawless In Concert, and wrote the soundtrack for several films she starred in.
+This success was so inspiring that Lucy decided to pursue opera studies at the University of Auckland.
+While music eventually became a hobby, Lawless still performs at concerts, recorded the album Come To Mama Lucy Lawless In Concert, and has written soundtracks for several of her films.

-• Few people know, but the worldwide hit "Xena: Warrior Princess" almost didn't exist.
+• Here's something most fans don't know: the worldwide hit "Xena: Warrior Princess" almost never happened.
 Initially, Lucy Lawless's character appeared in several episodes of the series "Hercules: The Legendary Journeys," where her character was supposed to die.
-However, the actress was so well-received by viewers that she outshone even the main character played by Kevin Sorbo.
-Producers took note of the popularity of Xena/Lila, brilliantly played by Lawless, and created a separate series for the actress.
+But Lucy was such a hit with viewers that she actually outshone the main character played by Kevin Sorbo.
+Producers noticed how popular Lawless's Xena character had become and decided to give her own spin-off series.

-• Originally, Xena was supposed to be blonde, but it was later decided that the character would be stocky, dark-haired, and clad in bronze armor as a brutal warrior.
+• The original concept called for Xena to be blonde, but producers later reimagined her as a stocky, dark-haired warrior in bronze armor.
 The visual prototype for the character was the Argentine tennis player Gabriela Sabatini.
-Lucy was pleased with this decision as she doesn't particularly like experimenting with her hair, especially such drastic changes.
+Lucy was happy with this choice since she's not a fan of dramatic hair changes.

 Important Life Events